schalkneethling/schalkneethling.com/posts/opening-browser-developer-tools.md

 ---
 title: Opening Developer Tools In Your Browser And Switch To Responsive Mode
 description: A quick overview of how to open developer tools in Firefox, Edge, Chrome and Safari on desktop.
-template: _base.html
 ---

-# Opening Developer Tools In Your Browser And Switch To Responsive Mode

 ## Firefox